 Citable filing context

-MCHP's research view summarizes recent SEC filing context, starting with business from May 21, 2026.
+MCHP's research view summarizes recent SEC filing context, starting with other from Aug 19, 2026.

 | Filed | Item | Context |